dos-group/leaf/docs/index.rst

 Publications
 ------------

-The paper behind LEAF is currently under review:
+The paper behind LEAF is accepted for publication:

-.. [#leaf] Philipp Wiesner and Lauritz Thamsen.
-"LEAF: Simulating Large Energy-Aware Fog Computing Environments" [under review]
+.. [#leaf] Philipp Wiesner and Lauritz Thamsen. "`LEAF: Simulating Large Energy-Aware Fog Computing Environments <https://arxiv.org/abs/2103.01170>`_" To appear in the Proceedings of the *5th IEEE International Conference on Fog and Edge Computing (ICFEC)*.
+IEEE, 2021.

 .. toctree::